 December babies are super lucky!
 Of all the months of the year, only a few feature three separate birthstones.
-December’s birthstones are turquoise, blue zircon, and tanzanite.
-Evocative of the cold winter month, it should be no surprise that all three of these gemstones exhibit various tones and hues of blue.
+December birthstones are turquoise, blue zircon, and tanzanite.
+Because this is a cold winter month, it should be no surprise that all three of these gemstones exhibit various tones and hues of blue.

-Eventually, lapis lazuli would be dropped in favor of blue zircon in the early 1950’s.
-In 2002, tanzanite would also come to join turquoise and blue zircon as an official December birthstone.
+By the early 1950s, blue zircon replaces lapis lazuli due to growing customer interest.
+By 2002, tanzanite would also come to join turquoise and blue zircon as an official December birthstone.

-One of the world’s most ancient gems, turquoise has been around for more than 3,000 years ago.
+One of the world’s most ancient gems, turquoise has been around for more than 3000 years ago.
 The name turquoise originates from the French expression pierre tourques, or “Turkish stone.”
-The name reflects the fact that the gemstone came from modern day Turkey.
+The name reflects the fact that the gemstone came from modern-day Turkey.
 This gemstone displays a beautiful blue to green color, sometimes featuring a matrix of its host rock.
 The national gem of Tibet, turquoise has long been considered a stone that guarantees strength, prosperity, and safeguards from evil.
-Categorized as per their body colors, there are various varieties of turquoise with distinct characteristics.
+Also, there are many varieties of turquoise, and each has distinct characteristics.

-- Mojave turquoise: Cherished for its vibrant variety of colors with a bronze metal matrix.
+- Mojave Turquoise: We cherish this stone for its vibrant variety of colors with a bronze metal matrix.

-- Persian turquoise: Celebrated for its brilliant blues, flecked with a striking mottling pattern.
+- Persian Turquoise: This gem is known for its brilliant blues, flecked with a striking mottling pattern.

-- Sleeping Beauty turquoise: No longer actively mined, it’s popular for its cheerful robin’s egg blue color.
+- Sleeping Beauty Turquoise: No longer actively mined, it’s famous for its cheerful robin’s egg blue color.

 - Kingman turquoise: Valued for its gentle sky-blue color and light matrix, it’s seen as the primary successor to Sleeping Beauty turquoise.

 Blue zircon is a brilliant blue gemstone with a higher refractive index compared to any other blue gemstone.
-Zircon’s name is either derived from the Arabic word “zarkun” meaning red or a combination of the ancient Persian words “zar” meaning gold and “gun” meaning color.
+Zircon’s name is either derived from the Arabic word zarkun, meaning “red,” or a combination of the ancient Persian phrase zar, meaning “gold” and gun, meaning “color.”
 Despite this name, zircon occurs in a myriad of colors.
-This beautiful gemstone is popular for its outstanding brilliance, strong dispersion, or fire, the tendency to split white light into a spectrum of colors.
+This beautiful gemstone is famous for its outstanding brilliance, strong dispersion, or fire, the tendency to split white light into a spectrum of colors.

 A relatively new gemstone, tanzanite is the blue to violet variety of zoisite.
-This rare gemstone is only found in one place, the Merelani Foothills of Tanzania.
-Popular for displaying a transition of color from blue to violet, with flashes of red, tanzanite exhibits pleochroism, meaning that the color of the gemstone shifts as you change its position.
-Also, this gemstone is believed to boost the immune system, communication skills, and sharpen the mind.
-Categorized per their body colors, there are various varieties of tanzanite with distinct characteristics.
+This rare gemstone comes from only one place, the Merelani Foothills of Tanzania.
+Known for displaying a transition of color from blue to violet, with flashes of red, tanzanite exhibits pleochroism, meaning that the hue of the gemstone shifts as you change its position.
+Also, many think this gemstone boosts the immune system, communication skills, and sharpen the mind.
+There are several varieties of tanzanite with distinct characteristics.

-- Natural Green Tanzanite: This gem is cherished for its green base color, with red-violet and blue undertones.
+- Green Tanzanite: Many cherish this gem for its green base color, with red-violet and blue undertones.

 - Peacock Tanzanite: This gem displays a transition between cheerful green and bright blue hues, mimicking the shimmer of the male Indian peafowl.